plyoung/plyoung.netlify/content/bgs/bgs-setup.md

 ### The Editors

-BGs includes a few main editors that you will interact with regularly.
+BGS includes a few main editors that you will interact with regularly.
 You will probably want to open them now and dock in Unity for quick access.

+**Toolbar**

+`menu: BGS > Toolbar` This opens a toolbar window which you can dock somewhere.
+It provides a quick way to open a BGS  main editor.

 **Main Editor**

 `menu: BGS > BGS Main Editor` This is where most settings are changed and data defined.
-This editor has tabs along the top to seperate main sections of the editor.
+This editor has tabs along the top to separate main sections of the editor.
 BGS plug-ins will add their own tabs when they need you to configure some data.

+**Game Data**

+`menu: BGS > Game Data Editor` This will open the Game Data system's editor where you can define new game data types or add data to the definitions.

 **FlowGraph**

-`menu: BGS > Global FlowGraph` This editor allows you to edit FlowGraphs.
+`menu: BGS > FlowGraph Editor` This editor allows you to edit FlowGraphs.
 FlowGraphs are mainly used for creating story flow/ character dialogue or conversation.
 There are also FlowGraphs for getting and setting data.
 These are mainly used by the BGS UI updaters.